 Clear-Hold-Build is an extension of curator Shimrit Lee’s PhD dissertation on the commodification of counterinsurgency and is organized in collaboration with HEKLER, an artist-run interdisciplinary platform that fosters the critical examination of hospitality and conflict through collaborative programming and community archiving.
 Clear-Hold-Build aligns with HEKLER’s mission to create a rhizomatic network of collaborators and alternative educational environments where presentation, critical discussion, and cross-pollination of ideas can take place.
 As Nataša Prljević of HEKLER notes, “Clear-Hold-Build is an opportunity to bring together practices that exist on the intersection of art and social justice in the political climate of occupied territories and post-war societies.
 Participating artists in their respective practices diligently employ investigative methodologies to spotlight the violation of human rights while actively fighting against the ideologies of denial and erasure driven by corporate militarized capitalism.
 Bringing these contexts together shed light on a criminal network that we all need to fight against in solidarity.”

-The exhibition is accompanied by a HEKLER publication featuring images and essays by scholars, artists, and curators, including Bisan Abu-Eisheh, Dena Al-Adeeb, Sagi Cohen, Chintan Girish Modi, Brynn Hatton, Samia Henni, Shimrit Lee, Khaled Jarrar, Joshua Nierodzinski, Nataša Prljević, Lana Salman, and Hồng-Ân Trương.
+The exhibition is accompanied by a HEKLER publication (80 pp.) featuring essays by scholars, artists, and curators, including Bisan Abu-Eisheh, Dena Al-Adeeb, Sagi Cohen, Chintan Girish Modi, Brynn Hatton, Samia Henni, Shimrit Lee, Khaled Jarrar, Joshua Nierodzinski, Nataša Prljević, Lana Salman, and Hồng-Ân Trương.

 Clear-Hold-Build’s first edition includes 100 copies.
 50 copies are available for online purchase and the rest can be acquired at the gallery and through HEKLER (email@example.com).